-The position on death
+The Position on Death

 What happens when you die?
 You can nominate who you'd like to get any money left in your drawdown fund when you die.
+Money you take from your pension pot using income drawdown will be added to your income for the year and taxed in the normal way.
+Large withdrawals could push you into a higher tax band so bear this in mind when deciding how much to take and when.